Skip to content

 186. Details of complaints and grievances disclosed?

-[Externally verified] The company reports a list of complaints received including date, issue, complainant category, actions taken and status.
+[Externally verified] The company reports a list of complaints received including date, issue, complainant category, actions taken, and status.

 Media monitor: Permata Hijau Group